 IQRF platform addresses mainly LR-WPAN applications, such as building automation systems and telemetry systems.
-In such applications many devices can be connected in a fixed infrastructure, usually created during the installation process, and provides permanent links to other devices connected in the network without permanent links to the other devices in the network, e.g., because of the mobility of such devices or because of power supply limitations.
-Based on these criteria, IQRF abstracted network topology is described in Fig.3.
+In such applications many devices can be connected in a fixed infrastructure, usually created during the installation process, and provides permanent links to other devices in this infrastructure.
+There are commonly other devices connected in the network without permanent links to the other devices or because of power supply limitations.
+Based on these criteria, IQRF abstracted network topology is described in Figure 3.